ahmadjamalkta/inet-showcases/visualizer/routingtable/doc/index.rst

 tables for a while, then they time out and are removed.
 When ``destinationHost`` gets to the top of the scene, the process starts over again.
-The visualizer continually reacts to changes in the routing tables, and updates the visualization accordingly.
+The visualizer continually reacts to changes in the routing tables and updates the visualization accordingly.

 More information
 ----------------